 It has been developed to provide an introduction to service design and a selection of service design tools for people new to the field.

-It was created through a joint initiative by the Technology Strategy Board and the Design Council (the originators of the double diamond).DESIGN METHODS FOR DEVELOPING SERVICES
+It was created through a joint initiative by the Technology Strategy Board and the Design Council (the originators of the double diamond).VISIT TOOLBOX

 This toolbox contains 60 tools with step-by-step methods, available online or as a physical product.